-UV radiation, be it from the sun or a tanning bed, damages the DNA of skin cells.
-To make matters worse, the thinning of the earth's protective ozone layer is believed to amplify UV radiation levels.
-Using sunscreens with a skin protection factor (SPF) of 15 or more will filter out most of these harmful UV rays.
+UV radiation, be it from the sun or a tanning bed, damages the structure of skin cells.
+To make matters worse, the thinning of the Earth's protective ozone layer is believed to amplify UV radiation levels.
+Using sunscreen helps filter out most of these harmful UV rays.

-- During all outdoor activities, including gardening, playing sports, walking and jogging, as well as going to the beach, use a sunscreen that blocks both UV-A and UV-B radiation.
+- During all outdoor activities, including gardening, playing sports, walking and jogging, as well as going to the beach, use sunscreen.

-- Sunscreens work best when applied liberally to all exposed skin, about 30 minutes before sun exposure and reapplied every few hours or after swimming or sweating.
+- Sunscreens work best when applied liberally to all exposed skin, about 20 minutes before sun exposure, and reapplied every two hours or after swimming or sweating.